kormang/kormang.github.io/_posts/2024-09-18-functions-objects-and-data.md

 console.log(fA(3))
 ```

-As you can assume, the reason we use outer and inner function, is that the outer function serves as a constructor for our closure.
-Of course, constructors are not always as explicit as in this case, but constructors always do exist.
+As you can assume, the reason we use an outer and inner function is that the outer function serves as a constructor for our closure.
+Of course, constructors are not always as explicit as in this case, but they always exist in some form.

 Read [this]({% post_url 2024-09-06-parameterizing-code-with-behavior %}#call-arguments) part on code with behavior, to see another real world example where such pattern in used, and to better understand it.
 Read [this]({% post_url 2024-09-06-parameterizing-code-with-behavior %}#dependency-injection-through-constructor) part about dependency injection to see example where classes and constructors are used equivalently.